top of page

 My journey to finding a diagnosis involved countless appointments with specialists, a series of MRIs, and various tests.
 Unfortunately, many doctors in my area (Paris, TX and surrounding areas) were unfamiliar with SS, which made finding an accurate diagnosis particularly challenging.

 One of the most frustrating aspects of this journey was the lack of clarity from my healthcare providers.
 Many tests came back inconclusive, and it wasn’t until I was referred to specialists further afield that the pieces started to fall into place.
-Dr. Levy, a renowned expert based in Boston, became an invaluable resource, answering questions my husband and I had about this rare condition.
+Dr. Levy, a renowned expert based in Boston, became an invaluable resource, his writings and publications on the subject of Superficial Siderosis SS, answered most of the questions my husband and I had about this rare condition.

 In addition to the consultations, there were numerous medical tests—blood tests, MRIs, and nerve function evaluations—that eventually confirmed the diagnosis.
 While I felt relief in having a name for what was happening to me, the truth was that SS, a rare autoimmune disorder, is little understood even by doctors, which made it difficult to know what to expect next.